zavolanlab/htsinfer/issue13.md

 already add these in a dict with all freq counters = 0

-2) scan all sequences for all motifs and record frequencies e.g. string.count(substring) --> sequence.count(motif)
-BUT: "the needle in a haystack problem" --> runtime... fastest method might be regex: for motif in motifs:
-    if motif in sequence:
+2) scan all sequences for all motifs and record frequencies fastest method might be regex: for motif in motifs: if motif in sequence: